 Studying Classical Civilisation offers you the chance to delve into the fascinating ancient world.
 We look at different topics to discover the history, literature and lifestyle of the ancient Greeks and Romans.
-Discover the world that gave us hero’s, villains, the Olympian gods, mythical stories, political ideas and philosophy, and so much more…
+Discover the world that gave us heroes, villains, the Olympian gods, mythical stories, political ideas and philosophy, and so much more…

-Duration: 2 years
+Duration: Two years

-Starting date: September 2018
+Starting date: September 2019

 Location: SRC Bede Sixth Form